A

 Bankruptcy

 Bankruptcy is often applied for by the borrower themselves (voluntary), or a creditor can apply to make you bankrupt (involuntary).
-In the UK when a company or organisation cannot repay its debts, it can either enter into administration, which works like a rescue function allowing the firm to carry on running their business, or liquidation, where a company is brought to an end.
+In the UK when a company or organisation cannot repay its debts, it can either enter into administration, which works like a rescue function which allows the firm to carry on running their business, or it can enter liquidation, where a company is brought to an end.

 This does not apply in the Bailiwick.
 For information relating to the Bailiwick personal insolvency regime, please refer to Renunciation, Saisie and Désastre.